genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/03_foundation-header/03_foundation-header.md

 }
 ```

-- When setting the navigation items, use the `repeat` directive to iterate over the defined routes and create a navigation item for each.
+2. When setting the navigation items, use the `repeat` directive to iterate over the defined routes and create a navigation item for each one.

 The following example creates a button with an associated logo for each of the three defined routes: